nicolascagna96/catering-website/README.md

 ## Existing Features
 - Navigation Bar:
-   - The navigation bar is present in all the five pages.
+   - The navigation bar is present in all the three pages.
 It includes the links to the Home page, Gallery and Contact pages.
+And it shows the name in the left corner: Nicolas's Catering, that links to the Home page.
-   - The navigation bar allows users to navigate from page to page across all the type of devices.
+   - The navigation bar allows users to easily navigate from page to page across all the type of devices.
+   - The navigation bar is easy to read and accessible for all the users.

   ![alt text](./assets/images/Navabar.png)

-- The landing page.
+- The hero-image and text.
-  - The landing page allows the users what is Nicolas' Catering, and what is offering to the customers.
+  - The hero-text summarize what is the service provide and what information the users can find in the website.
-  - I used an hero image as a background of the text.

 ![alt text](./assets/images/Hero-image.png)

--Our services section.
+-Service section.
   * This section explains to the users all the services provided by Nicolas's catering.
+  - I used also icons to make this section more colourfull and catchy.
+  - The users will find the contact us button, this will bring the users to the contact page.

 ![alt text](./assets/images/Our%20services.png)